afangg/afangg.github.io/docs/_projects/(4) Web Dev.md

   <em>Account screen of Cambridge Connect</em>
 </p>

-<br>I had full ownership of user accounts and I built the API for users, managing session cookies, persistent storage of users, along with the Log In screen and Accounts page.
+<br>I had full ownership of user accounts and I built the API for users, managing session cookies, persistent storage of users using MongoDB, along with the Log In screen and Accounts page.